lorin/multiplication-constraint/README.md

 MiniKanren is a logic programming language, like Prolog.
 This is the first time I've written a MiniKanren program.

-Here's the main implementation, without the helper functions.
+Here's the main implementation, with helper functions not shown.

 ```scheme
 ; a,b,c,d -> 1000*a + 100b + 10c + d